spicyjack/public/notes/rex.md

     - `servername user=root password=foo sudo=false`
   - This throws an error in `Rex.pm` at line 300, the comparison for `sudo` at that point is numeric, not textual
+- `run_task()` opens a new SSH connection each time it's used
+- `do_task()` opens 2 new SSH connections each time it's used
+  - Best to group all related commands under a single task, which opens only one SSH connection to run all of the commands in that task

 vim: filetype=markdown shiftwidth=2 tabstop=2